Frequently asked questions

 How to access to MJR and the Capitainerie Office for taxis, shuttles, and private hire vehicles?

-During the season (from May onwards) access to the Harbour Master’s Office, the Jean Réveille Mole and the Estiennes d’Orves Mole by car is controlled.
+During the season, vehicle access to the Harbour Master’s Office, the Môle Jean Réveille and the Môle Estiennes d’Orves is strictly controlled.

 Environment

-What actions has the Port of Saint-Tropez undertaken?
+What actions has the Port of Saint-Tropez taken?

-You can find the history of the Port’s actions on our ‘Environment’ page.
+You can find a history of the port’s actions over the years on our ‘Environment’ page.

-What events has the Port of Saint-Tropez been involved in?
+What events are taking place at the Port of Saint-Tropez?

 Events